Animal Dental Specialists of Upstate New York

 pulp cavity

-In contrast to extraction, root canal therapy allows the patient to keep the important chewing and grasping functions of the teeth.
 The 8 circled teeth are considered “strategic” teeth and are the ones for which RCT may be an appropriate choice if the injured tooth is an acceptable candidate for treatment.

 strategic teeth